![]() |

 S Marriage - Possibly Stephen Marriage (1909 - 1999)?

-'I A Marriott' - no further detail known.
+'I A Marriott' - linked to Middlewich ICI site in 1938, no further details yet known.

 'D Maughan' - Probably James Douglas Maughan (1896 - 1978)